-With respect to the supplementary information accompanying the financial statements, we made certain inquiries of management and evaluated the form, content, and methods of preparing the information to determine that the information complies with accounting principles generally accepted in the United States of America, the method of preparing it has not changed from the prior period, and the information is appropriate and complete in relation to our audit of the financial statements.
+We were engaged to report on Loss Development Information and Schedule of Attorney Fees and Costs, which accompany the financial statements but are not RSI.
+With respect to this supplementary information, we made certain inquiries of management and evaluated the form, content, and methods of preparing the information to determine that the information complies with accounting principles generally accepted in the United States of America, the method of preparing it has not changed from the prior period, and the information is appropriate and complete in relation to our audit of the financial statements.
 We compared and reconciled the supplementary information to the underlying accounting records used to prepare the financial statements or to the financial statements themselves.

-This information is intended solely for the use of the audit committee, Legislative Audit and Fiscal Review Committee, management and other state officials, and is not intended to be, and should not be, used by anyone other than these specified parties.
+This information is intended solely for the use of the audit committee, Legislative Audit and Fiscal Review committee, management and other state officials, and is not intended to be, and should not be, used by anyone other than these specified parties.

-Fargo, North Dakota
+Fargo, North Dakota October 13, 2014

-October 11, 2013